Aadarsh1132/wandb-cicd/README.md

-These are resources for the W&B CI/CD and ML Course
+This repo contains resources for the W&B CI/CD and ML Course